RCOS-EasyContact/EasyContact.Legacy/Backend/API/README.md

 #### Return Values
 - `200` OK
 - `400` Bad Request: empty parameter
-- `404` Not Found: no specific contactName
-- `405` Not Found: no specific tagName for given contactName
+- `404` Not Found: no specific tagName for given contactName